 - Tess Mercer, Lex's former VP and acting CEO of LuthorCorp in his absence, discovers in the episode "Bulletproof" that, far from trusting her, he spies on her every waking movement.
 All this, despite the complete and unswerving loyalty she'd given him throughout the years.
 She hits back with the following speech:

 "When I thought my life was over, you gave me a reason to keep going.
 I wouldn't be who I am without you.
 I trusted you, because I respected you.
 I've done everything you've ever asked.
 You've seen that with your own eyes and, apparently, with mine.
 But not anymore.
 I hope you watch with rapt attention as your bank accounts close, as you lose all contact with the outside world, as your life disappears before your eyes.
 Goodbye, Lex. (jams his spyware) I loved you, you son of a bitch."

-His Knife Fight with Major Zod in the Season 9 finale, "Salvation", likely counts as one for both combatants, the coreographers, and the show as a whole.
+- His Knife Fight with Major Zod in the Season 9 finale, "Salvation", likely counts as one for both combatants, the choreographers, and the show as a whole.
 That was a truly epic finale.

 "It is not your fate to die this day, Martian!"

 "I'm Mars' sole survivor.
 There's a reason for that."

 - And, of course, John's Badass Boast when he uses Them on Icicle: